 Anytime a drug is involved in a lawsuit, consumer should be aware.
 Pfizer, the manufacturer of Lipitor, is currently facing thousands of lawsuits in Georgia and other states because of the side effects of statins, diabetes in particular.
 Before starting on a statin regimen, be sure to discuss the benefits and potential for illness with your doctor.

 Georgia residents who have developed diabetes, liver damage or other side effects of statins don’t have to be left with the aftermath alone.
-If you believe you are suffering from the side effects of statins and live in Georgia, contact the Georgia Injury Attorney Group.
+If you believe you are suffering from the side effects of statins and live in Georgia, contact Attorney Group for Georgia.
 We can provide you with a free consultation to discuss your options, and connect you with an affiliated attorney.
 Contact us today to learn more.